E

-I covered the Liao’s stone collection with Japanese Washi paper, and gently rubbed each surface of stone with handmade charcoal.
-The space now has a sense of unity, as if to be covered by snowflakes, except for a clear resin sculpture (approx. 14” cube) on a prominently higher pedestal in the stone garden.
-I named this installation: Earthlings – Countries in Stone Garden.
+I wrapped the Liao’s stone collection with Japanese washi paper and gently rubbed each surface using handmade charcoal.
+The result was a unified space, as if lightly dusted with snow.
+At its center stood a transparent resin sculpture—approximately 14 inches cubed—on a slightly elevated pedestal in the stone garden.
+I titled the installation: Earthlings – Countries in Stone Garden.

 Countries in Stone Garden: Earthlings from exhibition 4/4: In Rare Form Design, Philadelphia, 2007